 - Healthy wheels reduce the risk of oversteer.
 This phenomenon occurs when the rear axle does not grip the road enough in a curve, causing the car to turn more than we want.
 In this situation, we all tend to brake but it is dangerous, because we are taking even more weight off the rear, also reducing its ability to grip.
 So if we have new tires, we will reduce this situation.

-In short, new tires on the rear axle guarantee us better grip and greater safety.
-Now we must solve another question and these are solved by auto for trade, what do we do with the worn wheels and what do we do with the ones that we do not change?
+In short, new tires on the rear axle guarantee us a better grip and greater safety.
+Now we must solve another question and these are solved by auto for trade where you can buy used cars in New Zealand, what do we do with the worn wheels and what do we do with the ones that we do not change?
 When we remove the worn wheels, what we must do is take them to a clean point.
 They are made with a rubber compound and leaving them anywhere or burning them is very harmful to the atmosphere and to our health.

 Be clear about this advice to always have your vehicle ready and make sure it is in the best condition.
 Another of the most useful tips is to have car insurance that allows you to only worry about driving calmly and avoiding unnecessary risks.